sandrosage/Printer_3D_Predictive_Maintenence/README.md

 This is the repository for the predictive maintenance task of classifying 3D prints.
 The 3D prints are divided into two classes: Dash and noDash
 For every class 3 versions of prints have been created and recorded.
 Different approaches have been evaluated.
 One way is to make plateaus within the electrical impulse and count/analyze how many datapoints are belonging to each plateau.
 The other approach is to consider the recordings in a temporal aspect.
 The Timeseries-method of making windows or temporal subsets is used.
 For both methods, only the "BUS" feature is used because it represents the current pulse of the 3D printer.

+# Data acquisition
+The current pulses of the 3D printer are measured with an Arduino and transmitted to a Raspberry Pi, which is storing the data.
+The code for the Arduino is in
+**Data_Acquisition/currentsens.ino** and for code for the Raspberry Pi is located in **/Data_Acquisition/currentSerial.py**.

 # Exploration in data and Windowing with DNN

 In **`exploration_printer3D_data.ipynb`** the recordings have been analyzed and displayed with Matplotlib.
 In total all recordings whether Dash or noDash are presented in the following image: